Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Introduction

 The first application is a new proof of an essential part of the theorem of Boros, Elbassioni, Gurvich and Makino~\cite{boros_gurvich_makino}, showing that turn-based stochastic mean-payoff games with a fixed number of random positions can be solved in pseudo-polynomial time.
 The original proof relies on a deep analysis of a generalization to the stochastic case of the ``pumping algorithm'' of~\cite{gurvich}.
-Our analysis of value iteration leads to improved complexity estimates.
-Indeed, we bound the characteristic numbers $R$ and $\sep$ in a tight way, by exploiting bit-complexity estimates for the solutions of Fokker--Planck and Poisson-type equations of discrete Markov chains.
+Our analysis of value iteration leads to improved complexity estimates, see~\Cref{cor-perturb} and~\Cref{finding_top_class_complexity0}.\todo[color=red!20]{SG: added specific references} Indeed, we bound the characteristic numbers $R$ and $\separ$ in a tight way, by exploiting bit-complexity estimates for the solutions of Fokker--Planck and Poisson-type equations of discrete Markov chains, see especially~\Cref{th-bias} showing the existence of a ``short'' bias.\todo[color=red!20]{SG: also added this ref}

 The second application concerns entropy games.
 Let us recall that in such a game, the value of a pair of (positional) strategies of the two players is given by the Perron root of a certain principal submatrix of a nonnegative matrix, which we call the {\em ambiguity matrix}, as it measures the number of nondeterministic choices of People.
 We show that entropy games with a fixed rank, and in particular, entropy games with a fixed number of People's states, can be solved in pseudo-polynomial time; see \cref{cor-fp}.
 These results concern the extended model of entropy games introduced in~\cite{entropygamejournal}, taking into account weights.
 Then, entropy games in the sense of~\cite{asarin_entropy} (implying a unary encoding of weights) that have a fixed rank can be solved in polynomial time.
 These results rely on separation bounds for algebraic numbers arising as the eigenvalues of integer matrices with a fixed rank.